Teleport User Manual

-- Securely login into interactive shell on remote cluster nodes.
+- Log into an interactive shell on remote cluster nodes.

-- Explore a cluster and execute commands on those nodes in a cluster that match your criteria.
+- Explore a cluster and execute commands on specific nodes in a cluster.

 - Share interactive shell sessions with colleagues or join someone else's session.

 - Replay recorded interactive sessions.

 In addition to this document, you can always simply type

 tsh into your